 Stray Shots Strike Nothing: Subverted.
 After Wonder Woman deflects bullets with her bracelets, the bullets ricochet into the wall she's next to and nearly hit several policemen, as well as breaking one's coffee cup.

-Take That: The JLA episode ends with a jab at their movie languishing in Development Hell: After the League fails to help the girl, Stan tells them, "Don't worry.
+The JLA episode ends with a jab at their movie languishing in Development Hell: After the League fails to help the girl, Stan tells them, "Don't worry.
 You'll get it right someday."
 Then he visits a theater decorated with ads for upcoming movies in the Marvel Cinematic Universe.

 Thanksgiving Episode: Captain America's episode becomes this after Nick Fury shows Cap a calendar dated 2012.
 The two of them notice the word "Thanksgiving" and a drawing of turkey on the current date, so Fury gathers Hawkeye and Black Widow to have dinner with them.